z-zang/lm-code-intro-to-html/README.md

          $ open filename.html
 ```

-Or alternatively, right click the html file with your mouse and select "open".
+Or alternatively, right click the HTML file with your mouse and select "open".

-You can find a list of different tags and explanations on when and where to use them on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+💡 You can find a list of different tags and explanations on when and where to use them on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 💡 If you get really really stuck, you can find some hints [here](./hints.md).